 Today’s Gschleier district was originally the site of a Roman garrison, the remains of which (old walls, Roman coins, etc.) were discovered in 1950.
-Since 1975, a very special wine has been made here from the Schiava/Vernatsch grapes native to the Gschleier district (to the northwest of Girlan).
+Since 1975, a very special wine has been made here from the Vernatsch grapes native to the Gschleier site to the northwest of Girlan.

 This robust, full-bodied wine pressed from our local Schiava/Vernatsch grapes is by no means to be confused with the ordinary light Vernatsch grapes from the Alto Adige.
 Without mineral fertilizers and without artificial irrigation, these 80 to 100-year-old Vernatsch vines yield low harvests of only about 50 to 60 hectoliters per hectare.
 Gschleier is situated at an elevation of 450 meters above sea-level, atop a moreinal hill in whose soil limestone, gravel, and clay predominate.
 It is one of the few wine-growing areas in Cornaiano/Girlan with a southern exposure, and enjoys a warm micro-climate.

 |Soil type||morainic composition predominated by limestone, gravel and clay|

 |Exposure||East, west, south|